ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

         - `header`: The HTTP request headers to send in the health check.
         - `follow_redirects`: Follow redirects if returned by the origin.
         - `allow_insecure`: Do not validate the certificate when monitor use HTTPS.
+        - `probe_zone`: Assign this monitor to emulate the specified zone while probing.

    Sample JSON data: